mzia-s/CAP/README.md

 ### II.
 Generation of sequence-based features for protein and small molecules
 Protein sequence embeddings were generated with [Transformer Protein language model ESM2](https://github.com/facebookresearch/esm) [Rives2021].

-Small molecular sequence embeddings were generated with [Transformer small molecule language model](https://github.com/WeilabMSU/PretrainModels) [Chen2021].
-The input small molecular sequence is SMILES string.
-Instructions on molecular descriptors using this language model is provided in the github.

 ## Results